ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 ### NFT specifications

-Most of the products on TON supports such metatadata specifications to store information about NFT collection:
+Most products on TON supports such metatadata specifications to store information about NFT collection:

 Name | Explanation
 ---|---